 My five primary goals for Waco include:

-LOCAL ECONOMIC DEVELOPMENT:
+ECONOMIC DEVELOPMENT:

 LOWER TAX RATES AND IMPROVED OPERATIONAL EFFICIENCY: